alephium/www/src/content/blog/Community-Highlight-3-digdug-48a7ec868504/index.md

 ---
+date: 2022-12-15 16:18:10.111000+00:00
+description: Once in a while, the spotlight is put on one active member of the Alephium community.
+This is an opportunity to showcase community members’…
 title: 'Community Highlight #3, digdug'

-description: 'Once in a while, the spotlight is put on one active member of the Alephium community.
-This is an opportunity to showcase community members’…'
-date: 2022-12-15T16:18:10.111Z
 ---

 ### Community Highlight \#3, digdug